kyeah/undercov/README.md

 ## Contributing

-Have questions or feedback?
-The best way to submit feedback and report bugs is to open a GitHub issue -- no question is too small.
+Please submit any feedback or bug reports as a GitHub issue.
+Thanks :)

 ## Features